jianjunhuang/VideoEditorDemo/README.md

   - > https://bigflake.com/mediacodec/ExtractMpegFramesTest_egl14.java.txt

 ## [Video List](app/src/main/java/xyz/juncat/videoeditor/videolist)
-Play multi videos at `RecyclerView`
+Play multi videos at `RecyclerView` (Of cause, it is better to use smaller videos)

 - Tips
   - Do not play videos on `SCROLL_STATE_DRAGGING` ,`SCROLL_STATE_SETTLING` and fling